-The Patriots Jet Team is the civilian aerobatic display team flying four L-39 Albatross aircrafts and based in Byron, California.
+The Patriots Jet Team is the civilian aerobatic display team flying six L-39 Albatross aircraft and based in Byron, California.

 The team leader is Dean "Wilbur" Wright, who was a former USAF Thunderbirds Solo pilot.
 The right wing is flown by Rob "Stache" Hutchison, a 747 Captain and active Alaskan bush pilot.
 The left wing is flown by John "Bordz" Posson, a current P-51 Mustang instructor pilot at Stallion 51 in Florida.
 And the slot is flown by Paul "Sticky" Strickland, also a former USAF Thunderbird slot pilot.